pangara/q-book/mini_book/docs/audience.md

 * learn to write short quantum programs using Pennylane
 * understand quantum teleportation mathematically
 * learn how to build the quantum teleportation circuit

+## A math-first tutorial

+When I started learning quantum computing, the best way for me to learn was to first understand the math by writing it down and improving my understanding by coding it.
+This will be the style in which the tutorial can be followed.
+I encourage you to grab a pen and paper to attempt the exercises in each module.
+Every section will have a math component followed optionally by a code component.